Skip to content

 Son Yazılar | Recent Posts | Postagens recentes

-• Gramofon Başında Geçen Saatler: Tamircilerin Elinde Neden İkinci Bir Ömür Bulduğunu Açıklıyor | Hours Spent Beside The Gramophone: Explaining Why It Found A Second Life In Repairmen’s Hands | Horas Passadas Ao Lado Do Gramofone: Explicando Por Que Encontrou Uma Segunda Vida Nas Mãos Dos Consertadores
+• Gramofon Başında Geçen Saatler: Tamircilerin Elinde Neden İkinci bir Ömür Bulduğunu Açıklıyor Pencere Önlerinde Bekleyen Akşamlarda Zamanın Usul Adımlarıyla | Hours Spent Beside the Gramophone: It Explains Why It Found a Second Life in the Hands of Repairmen, with the Gentle Steps of Time in Evenings Waiting by the Window | Horas Passadas Ao Lado do Gramofone: Explica Por Que Encontrou Uma Segunda Vida Nas Mãos dos Consertadores, Com Os Passos Suaves do Tempo Nas Noites À Espera Junto À Janela

 Son Yorumlar | Recent Comments | Comentários recentes